 You’ll never want to copy anybody’s content but it can be helpful to learn what type of posts are popular among your audience so you can adapt them to work with your personal social media strategy as well.

 Tip #2: Learn how the algorithm works and use it to your advantage

-One of the most difficult things about increasing engagement in 2020 is that so much of your social media performance is controlled by the platform’s algorithm.
-Knowing how an algorithm works and what you can do to make the algorithm favor your content over someone else’s can be a key element in creating high engagement.
+One of the most difficult things about increasing engagement is that so much of your social media performance is controlled by the platform’s algorithm.
+Knowing how an algorithm works and what you can do to make the algorithm favour your content over someone else’s can be a key element in creating high engagement.